sbehnfeldt/usepopcorn/README.md

 and use them to populate a MovieDetails component (right-hand pane).
 Put this functionality inside a useEffect() call with a dependency of the OMDB ID.

+### Lesson 153: Adding a New Effect: Changing Page Title